Week 9 college football odds, lines, picks, predictions, best bets from proven model

-College football odds, picks, predictions for Week 9, 2025: Computer likes Colorado, Washington in best bets
+College football odds, picks, predictions for Week 9, 2025: Computer backs Colorado, Washington in best bets

-SportsLine's computer model has revealed its Week 9 college football picks, which include Washington covering vs. No. 23 Illinois
+SportsLine's computer model has revealed its Week 9 college football picks after 10,000 simulations of each game

 The Group of Five shouldn't be overlooked with any college football predictions either with South Florida of the American the highest-ranked team outside the Power Four.
-The 18th-ranked Bulls are favored by 3.5 points over a Memphis squad coming off its first defeat, according to the latest Week 9 college football spreads.
-Whichever conferences you prefer to target, having qualify college football betting advice is paramount.
+The 18th-ranked Bulls are favored by 6 points over a Memphis squad coming off its first defeat, according to the latest Week 9 college football spreads.
 Before locking in any Week 9 college football picks on those games or others, be sure to see the latest Week 9 college football predictions from SportsLine's proven model.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.

 The model simulates every FBS game 10,000 times.
-Since its inception, it has generated a betting profit of well over $2,000 for $100 players on its top-rated college football spread picks, and is a profitable 39-27 combined on money-line and over/under college football picks since the beginning of 2024.
+Since its inception, it has generated a betting profit of over $2,000 for $100 players on its top-rated college spread football picks, and is a profitable 42-30 combined on money-line and over/under college football picks since the beginning of 2024.
 Anybody following its college football betting picks at sportsbooks and on betting sites could have seen strong returns.

 Now, it has turned its attention to the latest college football odds and Week 9 college football betting lines on the spread, money line, and over/under.
 Head here to see every pick.